Text Compare

 0 characters 0 lines

-Text Compare compares two text blocks line by line and produces a compact diff for reviews, documentation edits, logs, and configuration snippets.
+Text Compare compares two text blocks line by line and highlights additions, removals, and changes.

 How to use